Breaking the Fourth Wall: At least once. In the beginning of the series finale, the girls ask the viewer to wish them luck in their coming adventure.

 And Jerry strongly, strongly resembles Batman's butler Alfred Pennyworth as he appears in many comics depictions, particularly during the 70's — present (despite being more in the Bunny-Ears Lawyer side at times).

-Fiction 500: If not the girls, then at least the mother of the rival of the protagonists, who in one episode, buys an international chain of high-class boutique shoe stores in order to gain the last instance of a limited edition pair of boots.
+Fiction 500: Sam,Alex,and Clover fit this due to their constant shopping sprees,and Mandy,whose mother in one episode, buys an international chain of high-class boutique shoe stores in order to gain the last instance of a limited edition pair of boots.

 Film Felons: At least once.
 Marco Lumière justifies this in being a batshit insane filmmaker.